angyts/e28/independent-study/README.md

 Then commit changes with `git commit -m "the message that you want to add for commit"`.

-How this Git repository lives on your PC and will start tracking all the changes.
+Now this Git repository lives on your PC and will start tracking all the changes.
 What if I get some errors?
 [Start by reading this](https://itnext.io/become-a-git-pro-in-just-one-blog-a-thorough-guide-to-git-architecture-and-command-line-interface-93fbe9bdb395).

 ### Connect your repo to Github
 Go to Github.com, login/create account, and click the [new repository button](https://github.com/new) on the top left green button.
 Then follow the instructions there like: